 Warwick Business School

 Students wishing to take Business Studies options should preregister using the online module registration (OMR) in year two.
 If students wish to take an option for which they have not preregistered in year two they should register as early as possible directly with the Business School since occasionally the numbers of places on these modules s restricted.
 More information is available from Room E0.23, WBS.
 If you start a Business Studies module and then give it up, you must formally deregister with the module secretary.
-Information for all WBS modules can be found here.
+Information for all WBS modules.

 |Term 1||IB253||Principles of Finance I||12 or 15||List B|

 |IB349||Operational Research for Strategic Planning||12||List B|

 |Term 2||PH342||Philosophy of Mathematics||15||List B||List B|